 If you’ve been wondering how to stop scabies itching – a simple over-the-counter anthistamine might do the trick – pop one about an hour before you go to sleep and hopefully it will give you the scabies itch relief you need for a good night’s sleep.

 2. Use a sleep aid to help you sleep through the night

 These are surprisingly effective at stopping you from itching your scabies all night, or at the very least they will help you sleep right through the night, even if you do itch your scabies during your sleep.

 There are many sleep aids out there, but my absolute favorite is actually from sports supplement company Onnit.
-Their “New Mood” supplement is awesome for winding you down at the end of the evening, and their melatonin spray is the perfect sleep aid to help you knock out at bedtime.
-They’re a little more expensive than the generic stuff, but in my opinion their commitment to quality makes them worth every penny!
+Their “New Mood” supplement is awesome for winding you down at the end of the evening.
+They’re a little more expensive than the generic stuff, but their commitment to quality makes them worth every penny.
 I haven’t found anything that comes even close.